mlg556/mlg556.github.io/_posts/2019-02-14-8051-assembly-workflow-in-macos.md

 Begin Pass #2
 {% endhighlight %}

 The assembler ran without any errors, and generated the file `sum.hex` which we will use to simulate the code.
-When you run the `8051 emulator` you have downloaded, you will be presented with a scree like this:
+When you run the `8051 emulator` you have downloaded, you will be presented with a screen like this:

 ![](/assets/2019-02-14-8051-assembly-workflow-in-macos/emu0.png)